PHuhn/WordPress-Child-Theme-Addons/README.md

 ## <div name='gc_slider'>gc_slider</div>

 [gc_slider] returns the HTML code for an animated GC slider.
 [gc_slider] is a two part shortcode as follows [gc_slider]content[/gc_slider].
-The content is imbedded and should be another list of shortcodes.
+The content is embedded and should be another list of shortcodes.
 Also see the [gc_image_item] shortcode.
-This is a wrapper for another shortcodes or content.
+This is a wrapper for other shortcodes or content.
 It renders a collection of items, all set to display: none (i.e. hidden).
-The JavaScript loops through allow each one to display the item.
+The JavaScript loops through each item to display the item.

 Note:

 That [gc_slider] will remove `<br />` from the output.
-If you want to use a br in the imbedded content, try using a `<br/>` instead.
+If you want to use a br in the embedded content, try using a `<br/>` instead.

 [gc_slider] shortcode example: